Letaryat/K4-Arenas-Special-Rounds/README.md

    - Flying Scouts,
    - Gnome (Small player model),
    - Panzerfaust (AWP that shoots with explosives)
-2. WithPreferences (For now only specific version of K4-Arenas that have API method named **GetPlayerWeaponPreferences()**, which allows to get player weapon preferences.)
+2. WithPreferences <br/>(For now only specific version of K4-Arenas that have API method named **GetPlayerWeaponPreferences()**, which allows to get player weapon preferences.)
 This includes:
    - Noscope,
    - Onetap (Rifles, Pistol),
    - Only Headshot (Rifles, Pistol),